cfpb/api/hmda/queries.md

 ### Querying data

 Use these clauses to filter through millions of records to get only the data you want in a matter of seconds.
-See the API in action on the [Explore the data](http://consumerfinance.gov/hmda/explore.html) section of our HMDA page.
+See the API in action on the [explore the data](http://consumerfinance.gov/hmda/explore.html) section of our HMDA page.

 <table class="table-code">